Savage Mill in Howard County, Maryland — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Maryland Civil War Trails marker series.

 Location.
 39° 8.076′ N, 76° 49.505′ W. Marker is in Savage Mill, Maryland, in Howard County.
 Marker can be reached from Foundry Street north of Gorman Road when traveling west.
+The marker is on the Savage Mill Trail (Howard County Recreation and Parks Department), off Foundry Street, in the cluster of markers at the south end of the Bollman Iron Truss Bridge (National Historic Landmark) at the Little Patuxent River and west of U.S. Highway 1.
 Touch for map.
-The marker is on the Savage Mill Trail (Howard County Recreation and Parks Department), off Foundry Street, in the cluster of markers at the south end of the Bollman Iron Truss Bridge (National Historic Landmark) at the Little Patuxent River and west of U.S. Highway 1.
 Marker is at or near this postal address: 9040 Gorman Road, Savage MD 20763, United States of America.
+Touch for directions.

 Categories. • Industry & Commerce • Railroads & Streetcars • War, US Civil •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on January 4, 2019.
 This page originally submitted on September 14, 2009, by Richard E. Miller of Oxon Hill, Maryland.
-This page has been viewed 1,410 times since then and 46 times this year.
-Photos: 1, 2, 3, 4. submitted on September 14, 2009, by Richard E. Miller of Oxon Hill, Maryland. • Craig Swain was the editor who published this page.
+This page has been viewed 1,482 times since then and 5 times this year.
+Photos: 1, 2, 3, 4. submitted on September 14, 2009, by Richard E. Miller of Oxon Hill, Maryland.
+5. submitted on January 1, 2019, by Devry Becker Jones of Washington, District of Columbia. • Craig Swain was the editor who published this page.